-College affordability is an important factor in determining if a college is the right fit for you and your family.
-The cost of college must be realistic and sustainable, and we welcome you to give our Net Price Calculator (NPC) a try to see what types of aid you may be eligible to receive at Oxy.
+Affordability is an important factor in determining if a college is the right fit for you and your family.
+The cost of attendance must be realistic and sustainable, and we welcome you to give our Net Price Calculator (NPC) a try to see what types of financial aid you may be eligible to receive at Oxy.

 - The NPC uses your self-reported family income and assets and applies a standardized methodology to determine your family's ability to contribute to college costs.

-- Use of our NPC is not a guarantee of aid, and all students must complete the CSS PROFILE and FAFSA, and submit all other required documents in order to be considered for need-based aid at Occidental.
+- Use of our NPC is not a guarantee of financial aid.
+Students must complete the CSS PROFILE and FAFSA and submit all other required documents in order to be considered for need-based aid at Occidental.

-- The more complex the family financial situation, the less accurate the calculation will be (e.g., divorced, separated, never married parents, families with businesses or partnerships, families with multiple real estate properties, families with significant tax losses such as net operating or business losses, families with special circumstances of various types).
+- The calculation will be less accurate for families with complex financial situations (e.g., divorced, separated or never-married parents; families with businesses or partnerships, multiple real estate properties or significant tax losses such as net operating or business losses; special circumstances of various types).

-- In the case of divorced or separated parents, the custodial parent (the primary parent the student lived with most in the past 12 months) should provide their financial information.
+- In the case of divorced or separated parents, the custodial parent (i.e., the parent the student lived with most in the last 12 months) should provide their financial information.